2015 alex rumford 2015 alex rumford

 I think creativity mostly takes place in one's personal work.
 In commissioned work - if creative flow occurs at all - it's at the meeting point between that personal creativity and the objective brief.

-And as the trick is to get something fresh within the limitations of the real world (and in real time) that's the challenge I enjoy.
+And if there is a trick, it is to get something fresh within the limitations of the real world (and in real time).
+And that's the challenge I enjoy.
 To find that meeting point.
-As I've said before, it's knowing when something good can be achieved from the mundane (and the corollary: realising when even the most (apparently) rich situation has nothing much to offer).
-That's where creative opportunities lie.
+It's knowing when something good, new, or interesting can be achieved from the mundane (and the corollary: realising when even the most (apparently) rich situation has nothing much to offer).
+That would be where creative opportunities lie.

-There's the idea (mostly untrue I would say) that you're either logical or artistic.
-Well, if that is the case, I'm the former.
-Which is slightly damaging to one's self-esteem, to consider oneself unartistic in what is considered an artistic profession.
+There's the idea (mostly untrue) that you're either logical or artistic.
+But if that is the case, I'm the former.
+Which could be damaging to one's ego, to consider oneself unartistic in what is considered an artistic profession.
 But that's how it is, at least for me.

 Read More